Emircyn/netflix-clone-vue3/README.md

 1. Clone the repository to your computer.
 2. Go to the project directory and run `npm install` to install the required packages.
-3.Create a file named .env in the root of the project and add your TheMovieDB API key like this:VITE_APP_API_KEY=YOUR_API_KEY.
+3. Create a file named `.env` in the root of the project and add your TheMovieDB API key like this: `VUE_APP_API_KEY = YOUR_API_KEY`.
 You can get your API key by signing up for an account at TheMovieDB website.
 4. Run `npm run serve` to start the development server.
 5. The app will open in your browser.

 Follow these steps to start using this app.

+## License information

+This project is licensed under the MIT License.
+You can find the license information in the project's LICENSE file.